urho3d/SLikeNet/readme.txt

 list of available Subversion clients is located here: https://subversion.apache.org/packages.html .

-3.1.3 Downloading via GITÂ®
+3.1.3 Downloading via GIT®
-In addition to the main SVN repository, we also provide SLikeNet as a fork of RakNet on GitHub.
+In addition to the main SVN repository, we also provide SLikeNet as a fork of RakNet on GitHub (https://github.com/SLikeSoft/SLikeNet).
 If you are mainly using GIT, this might be the way you wanna got to acquire a copy of SLikeNet.

+Note that on GitHub we don't provide the prebuild libraries in the repository due to the implications of large files inside a GIT repository.
+If you require the prebuild biniares you can download these from our webpage (see 3.1.1) or from the release page on GitHub as separate download packages.

 3.2 Using SLikeNet on Windows